lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - /compete shows the top navbar.
 - On mobile, Join card is above Host card; both visible without toggles.
 - In a SYNC room, after each round, the round leaderboard renders on the Results page.
 - On the Final Results page for SYNC rooms, the final leaderboard renders below the final score card.
-A collapsible lobby chat card (collapsed by default) sits immediately under the leaderboard, reusing the room chat visuals.
+A collapsible lobby chat card (expanded by default) sits immediately under the leaderboard, reusing the room chat visuals.
 The card shows message count, connection status, scrollable history, and input actions only when the user is still connected to the room via `useLobbyChat`.
 - ASYNC rooms do not render leaderboards; existing behavior is unchanged.

+#### Final Leaderboard UI refresh (2025-10-30)

+- Component: `src/components/scoreboard/FinalScoreboard.tsx`
+  - Leaderboard header text is centered and bumped to `text-lg` for better hierarchy.
+  - Each row now shows the player's avatar with the shared pastel frame gradient.
+Avatars load via `fetchAvatarUrlsForUserIds`, falling back to initials when unavailable.
+  - Hint penalty note remains inline; when no penalties exist, we show the participant's average accuracy as secondary context.

 #### Compete Round Results — Participants' Answers (2025-09-18)